charlesneimog/Awesome-Pd/docs/objects/numbox~.md

 # numbox~

-`numbox~` goes into monitor mode when there's a signal connected to it.
-The input signal is then passed through and it displays the input values at a given rate in ms, set via the '-rate' flag, 'rate' message or via properties.
-In this mode you can't click to interact with it.
+The `numbox~` object is a graphical user interface element in Pure Data designed to display and generate audio signal values.
+It can operate in a monitoring mode, showing incoming signal values at a specified rate, or in a generation mode, where users can interactively set signal values via typing, dragging, or arrow keys, with an optional ramp time for smooth transitions.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `numbox~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>